Top Company FAQ

 AnitaB.org is committed to providing independent evaluation based purely on the metrics submitted by each participating company, regardless of whether the company participates in any other AnitaB.org programs or events.
 The metrics were defined in collaboration with social science experts on gender and organizations, and the evaluation methodology was designed with statistical experts.

 The Top Companies program relies on the validity and completeness of the workforce data we collect and analyze.
 If your organization is unwilling or unable to provide a response to one of the metrics, we still invite you to participate in the program.
 A few questions are required in order to be publicly recognized as a Top Companies Participant, and others are required to be eligible for a Top Companies award.
 All companies that meet the minimum standard for participation will be recognized as Top Companies Participants.
-Review the Top Companies Instructions for details about which questions are required to be recognized as a Participant and which are required to be eligible for an award.
+Review the Top Companies Submission Guidelines and Questions for details about which questions are required to be recognized as a Participant and which are required to be eligible for an award.

 How was Top Companies scored in 2020?